Undergraduate Programs Instructor Handbook

 6. Using the drop down menus, select the appropriate reason and revised grade

 7. In the text box add reason for the grade change

-8. Click submit and confirm that you want to submit the change (at which point it will go to Dr. Ann Chinnery for approval)
+8. Click submit and confirm that you want to submit the change (at which point it will go to Dr. Natalia Gajdamaschko for approval)

 Deferred grades are due from the instructor at the end of the first week of classes of the following semester.
-A DE grade will automatically change to an F in the first week of classes of following semester if no Change of Grade notification is submitted.
+A DE grade will automatically change to an N in the first week of classes of following semester if no Change of Grade notification (done by online Grade Change procedure above) is submitted.

 Extended deferred grades

 These are requested in the form of a letter (or email) from the instructor to the Director.

 The student is advised to first contact the instructor to resolve the issue.
 If no successful resolution is reached, the next step is a written appeal to the Director.
 Grade appeal form can be downloaded here.

 Recruitment of off-campus resource personnel should only occur when staff from the faculty or university are not available to meet the needs of the occasion.